 Biography

-Seungju Kim (he/him)is a National Science Foundation Graduate Research Fellow and first-year PhD student in the Clinical/Community Psychology Program at the University of Illinois under Dr. Nathan Todd.
-His research is focused on modeling the relationship between religiosity/spirituality (RS) and psychological/behavioral health in historically marginalized communities.
+Seungju Kim (he/him)is a National Science Foundation Graduate Research Fellow and second-year PhD student in the Clinical/Community Psychology Program at the University of Illinois under Dr. Nathan Todd.
+His research is focused on modeling the relationship between religiosity/spirituality (RS) and psychological/behavioral health disparities.

 Research Interests